danielhusar/styled-jsx-url-loader/Readme.md

 [![Build Status](https://travis-ci.org/danielhusar/styled-jsx-url-loader.svg?branch=master)](https://travis-ci.org/danielhusar/styled-jsx-url-loader) [![npm version](https://badge.fury.io/js/styled-jsx-url-loader.svg)](https://www.npmjs.com/package/styled-jsx-url-loader)

 > Loader to transform `url()` into es6 imports for css/sass style that are used alongside the styled-jsx/webpack loader.
+This is similar to what css loader does, but css loader is incompatible with styled-jsx/webpack loader.

 ## Installation